haskell-perf/serialization/README.md

 The summary tables list, for every test, all libraries that are within 30% of the best result (with best library listed first).

 ### Transfer Time

 To merge all measures in a concrete use case, we estimate the total transfer time at different transmission speeds, that's to say the the time that it takes to serialize, move across a network (with no compression and no protocol overheads) and deserialize a given dataset.

-When the network speed is low, transfer times are dominated by the size of the encoded dataset.
-At higher speeds, by the (de)serialisation times.

 |Dataset\Measure|transfer [10 MBits]|transfer [100 MBits]|transfer [1000 MBits]|
 | ---| ---| ---| ---|